 How We Can Help

-It is highly recommended to hire a local Sacramento Bankruptcy Attorney that is familiar with the Chapter 7 process.
+It is highly recommended to hire a local Sacramento Bankruptcy Lawyer that is familiar with the Chapter 7 process.
 Mr. Bains has the knowledge, experience, and skill required to get the best possible results for all of his clients.
 Mr. Bains has handled hundreds of Chapter 7 cases over the past 6 years.

 Do not let another day go by without speaking to our office.
 Call 916-800-7690 to set up your free consultation with our dedicated Chapter 7 Attorney.
-By calling our office, you will speak directly with a Sacramento Bankruptcy Attorney who specializes in Chapter 7 Bankruptcies.
+By calling our office, you will speak directly with a Sacramento Bankruptcy Lawyer who specializes in Chapter 7 Bankruptcies.
 You will continue to deal directly with the Attorney through the entire Chapter 7 process and will not be passed on to a staff member like many other offices will do.